An updated model for the Perseus Spiral Arm from Trigonometric Parallax and 3-dimensional kinematic distances of distant massive stars: Methods

 \section{Methods}

-The absolute distance accuracy for maser VLBI trigonometric parallax measurements has been recorded as good as 1.2~pc \citep[to the Pleiades cluster at 136.2~pc; ][]{Melis2014Sci...345.1029M}, however, due to the inverse relationship between parallax and distance $\pi = \frac{1}{d}$, distant sources have a much poorer absolute accuracies ($\sigma_d = \frac{\sigma_\pi}{\pi^2}$) and are subject to a bias from an asymmetric probability distribution, making the determination of distant portions of the spiral arms difficult.
+The absolute distance accuracy for maser VLBI trigonometric parallax measurements has been recorded as good as 1.2~pc \citep[to the Pleiades cluster at 136.2~pc; ][]{Melis2014Sci...345.1029M}, however, due to the inverse relationship between parallax and distance, sources at large distances have a much poorer absolute accuracy (as distance uncertainty is proportional to distance-squared) and are subject to a bias from an asymmetric probability distribution, making the determination of distant portions of the spiral arms difficult.

-Standard kinematic distances are subject to significant issues, namely, for Galactic radii ($R$) smaller than the Sun's Galactic radius ($R_0$), there are two distances that have the same $v_\mathrm{lsr}$.
-This can also be considered probabilistically - the measured velocity (with uncertainty) in the inner Galaxy will lead to two equal peaks in the distance probability distribution function (PDF).
+Standard kinematic distances are subject to significant issues, namely, for Galactic radii ($R$) smaller than the Sun's Galactic radius ($R_0$), there are two distances that have the same line-of-sight velocity relative to the local standard of rest, $V_\mathrm{lsr}$.
+This can also be considered probabilistically -- the measured velocity (with uncertainty) in the inner Galaxy will lead to two equal peaks in the distance probability distribution function (PDF).
 Additional measurements can be used to select which peak is more likely, for example, by incorporating proper motions \citep{Sofue2011PASJ...63..813S}.

 Proper motions are the relative angular movement of the target with respect to the Sun, tangential to the line of sight.
-Scaling proper motions by distance gives velocities, e.g., in Galactic longitude $v_{l*} = 4.74~d~\mu_{l*}$, where $v_{l*}$ is in km s$^{-1}$ $d$ is distance in kpc and $\mu_{l*}$ is the proper motion in mas~yr$^{-1}$.
-Using the rotation curve to calculate the component of velocity in the longitude direction, one can estimate a second distance PDF, improving upon the $v_\mathrm{lsr}$ kinematic distance and resolving ambiguities.
-Given a line of sight $(l,b)$ (where $l$ is the Galactic longitude, $b$ is the Galactic latitude) an adopted Galactic rotation curve, and measurements of the line-of-sight velocity $v_{\rm lsr}$ and transverse proper motions $\mu_{l*}$ and $\mu_b$, the 3DKD method uses these kinematic constraints to build a set of likelihoods from which the most likely distance is inferred \cite{Reid2022AJ....164..133R}.
+Scaling proper motions by distance gives velocities, e.g., the proper motion in Galactic longitude $\mu_{l*}$ (with units mas~yr$^{-1}$) is converted to a velocity $v_{l*}$ (in \kms) by multiplying by the distance $d$ (in kpc): $v_{l*}= 4.74~d~\mu_{l*}$.
+Using a rotation curve to model $\mu_{l*}$ at different sampled distances, one can construct a second PDF describing the likelihood of measuring $\mu_{l*}$ if the target is at a given distance.
+This method improves upon solely using the $V_\mathrm{lsr}$ kinematic distance and can resolve mbiguities.
+Given a line of sight $(l,b)$ (where $l$ is the Galactic longitude, $b$ is the Galactic latitude) an adopted Galactic rotation curve, and measurements of the line-of-sight velocity $V_\mathrm{lsr}$ and transverse proper motions $\mu_{l*}$ and $\mu_b$, the 3DKD method uses these kinematic constraints to build a set of likelihoods from which the maximum likelihood distance is inferred \citep{Reid2022AJ....164..133R}.